 Canoes are located onsite for group campers only.
-Campers and visitors can bring their own watercraft (limit 10 horsepower) or canoes/kayaks.
-All personal watercraft must be washed onsite at the park office before launching into the lake.
+Visitors can bring their own watercraft (electric motors only) or canoes/kayaks.
+All personal watercraft must be washed or cleaned before launching into the lake.

-Though fish populations are low due to the acidity of the water, the lake has a population of yellow perch ready to provide a challenge for anglers.
-The public may fish in the lake when the group camps are not in use by obtaining permission from park staff.
-Fishing is permitted only during park hours.
-Please conform to the regulations of the North Carolina Wildlife Resources Commission.
+Though fish populations are low due to the acidity of the water, the lake has a population of yellow perch and chain pickerel ready to provide a challenge for anglers.
+Fishing is permitted from the pier and watercraft during open park hours.
+N.C.
+Wildlife Resources Commission regulations are enforced.

 8am - 5pm daily